-New York Attorney General Seeks Investigation Over Fired Amazon Warehouse Worker
+New York Mayor, Attorney General Seek Investigations Over Fired Amazon Worker

-New York's attorney general is calling for a federal labor investigation into the firing of an Amazon warehouse employee who helped organize a worker walkout on Monday.

 A group of warehouse workers walked off their jobs in Staten Island to demand that the company close the facility following several confirmed cases of the coronavirus among staff.